New constraints on cosmological gravitational waves from CMB and BAO in light of dynamical dark energy: Results from present datasets

 To constrain the model parameters, we jointly analyze the cutting-edge \ac{CMB} and \ac{BAO} observational datasets.
 For the former, we employ the CMB-SPA data combination, whose composition has been detailed in Table~III of the SPT-3G collaboration's paper \cite{SPT-3G:2025bzu}.
 In brief, this refers to a data combination incorporating observations of \ac{CMB} temperature anisotropies, polarization, and lensing from \emph{Planck}, \ac{SPT}, and \ac{ACT} \cite{Carron:2022eyg,SPT-3G:2024atg,SPT-3G:2025bzu,SPT-3G:2025zuh,ACT:2025fju}.
 For the latter, we utilize the recent \ac{BAO} data from \ac{DESI} \cite{DESI:2025zgx}.
 Here, we perform cosmological parameter inference using the Markov-Chain Monte-Carlo (MCMC) sampler in \texttt{cobaya} \cite{Torrado:2020dgo}.

-The data analysis results are presented in Table~\ref{tab:1} and Figure~\ref{fig:1}.
+The data analysis results are presented in Table~\ref{tab:1} and Figure~\ref{fig:1} for a uniform prior for $\Omega_{\rm gw}h^{2}$ in the interval of $0<\Omega_{\rm gw}h^{2}<4\times10^{-6}$ while in Table~\ref{tab:1-logUniform} and Figure~\ref{fig:1-logUniform} for a log-uniform prior for $\Omega_{\rm gw}h^{2}$ in the interval of $10^{-12}<\Omega_{\rm gw}h^{2}<4\times10^{-6}$.
 In this work, the abbreviation I.C. denotes initial conditions for gravitational waves.
-Parameter uncertainties are quoted at the 68\% confidence level in Table~\ref{tab:1}, while upper limits on parameters are reported at the 95\% confidence level.
-The one-dimensional and two-dimensional posterior distributions of these parameters are presented in Figure~\ref{fig:1}.
+Parameter uncertainties are quoted at the 68\% confidence level in Tables~\ref{tab:1} and \ref{tab:1-logUniform}, while upper limits on parameters are reported at the 95\% confidence level.
+The one- and two-dimensional posterior distributions of these parameters are presented in Figures~\ref{fig:1} and \ref{fig:1-logUniform}.